Traffic (2024 film): Release

 Traffic premiered in the Official Competition of the Warsaw Film Festival on 16 October 2024, where it won the Best Film award.
 It was presented in International Competition at the 37th Tokyo International Film Festival on 31 October 2024, where it was awarded the Best Actress award for Anamaria Vartolomei.

 It was screened in the RTM section of the 54th International Film Festival Rotterdam on 31 January 2025.

 It was presented in Romanian Film Days at the Transilvania International Film Festival on 20 June 2025.

 It was screened at the Shanghai International Film Festival in June 2025, where it received the Audience Recommendation Award.

+The film competed in the Awards Buzz – Best International Feature Film section of the 37th Palm Springs International Film Festival on 4 January 2026.

-The film will be released on 23 September 2025 in Romania by Forum Film.
+The film was released on 23 September 2025 in Romania by Forum Film.

 Reception

 In her review for Cineuropa, Manuela Lazić highlights the film’s exploration of the harsh realities of exploitative immigrant labour, balanced by its use of humour.
 She describes it as "a layered social-realist film examining inequality and exploitation in our modern world, with a healthy dose of humour."